 The hematological cell therapy unit (U.T.C.H.) is a platform dedicated to translating new cell therapies into reliable and effective treatment that increases the survival rate of cancer patients as a result of innovative approaches.
 The unit's functioning is closely integrated with that of the apheresis unit upstream and the clinical transplantation service downstream.
 It also cooperates with the translational research units in developing new cellular products for clinical usage.
 We provide the Institute as a whole with the expertise that is essential for implementing and developing cellular immunotherapy.

 The cell therapy platform is a unit that complies with GMP standards for the collecting, processing (including selection, expansion, freezing, etc. of cells), control, storage and delivery of several cell types, including hematopoietic stem cells, mesenchymal cells, lymphocytes and dendritic cells.
 It has three banks with FAMHP (Federal Agency for Medicines and Health Products) accreditation: the hematopoietic stem cell bank, the therapeutic cell bank, accredited since 2009, under the inspection programme (Joint Accreditation Committee of the ISCT and EBMT or JACIE), and the ULB's umbilical cord blood bank, accredited by the US agency FACT ((Foundation for Accreditation of Cellular Therapy).
 Our accreditations certify work that complies with high quality standards and enable us to continuously improve quality within the various teams involved in carrying out hematopoietic transplants and in cellular therapy in general.
-Due to the considerable increase in our activity the umbilical cord blood bank has already been transferred to a temporary facility on the Anderlecht site (ULB campus and Erasmus hospital) while awaiting the inauguration of our permanent premises within the New Bordet.

 Our expertise has also enabled us to develop close cooperation with small biotech companies active in developing innovative therapies.
 We provide them with the opportunity to benefit from professional services ranging from access to an accredited cell therapy unit when carrying out their clinical trials to the services of consultants when optimising new products.